mainmatter/playbook/development-process/README.md

   have been squashed, debug commits have been removed etc.

-When a pull request is ready for review, its author should actively ask for another team member to review - ideally via the tools used in the particular project if those support it or over online chat etc. If not we generally recommend applying rotating reviewer assignments so that not all of the reviews depend on one or only a few people.
-Like this, more team members get to review and thus understand different parts of the code base.
-Reviews are a great tool for distributing knowledge about the code base among the project team and avoiding wasted potential.
+When a pull request is ready for review, its author should actively ask for another team member to review it - ideally via the tools used in the particular project if those support it or over online chat etc. If not we generally recommend applying rotating reviewer assignments so that not all of the reviews depend on one or only a few people.
+Like this, more team members participate in the review process and thus understand different parts of the code base.
+Reviews are a great tool for distributing knowledge about the code base among the project team and therefore avoiding essential knowledge not being communicated.
 Everyone asked for review should reply in a timely manner - even if it's to ask for someone else to be chosen if they do not have the time to do a proper review.